PabloLec/sb_keycloak_saml/README.md

 User is redirected automatically to IdP for authentication using `kc_idp_hint=saml` query parameter.
 Otherwise, this could be achieved by setting SAML IdP as the only required step in the browser authentication flow.
 (Authentication > Flows > `browser`)

+#### User Creation
+User is dynamically created on the SP without prompting the user to fill a form.
+The persistent ID provided by IdP is used as the username and thus next time the user logs in, the same account is used.
+If needed, more information could be added to the IdP response and mapped to the user attributes on the SP such as email, first name, etc.

 ## Enhancements

-- A custom mapping could be added in SP to link users from IdP thus avoiding the user creation step.
 - Demo app could redirect to SP if user is not logged in.

 ## How to run